Founder & Manager Director

 Together, we can save lives by simply starting the conversation.
 We have curated conversation starter ideas for adults, teens, and kids to make it easier to get the conversation started.
 Please check out our Conversation Starter resource here.

 Dealing with the loss of a loved one to suicide is complicated.
-We’re here help start the conversation & stop the stigma.
+We’re here to help start the conversation & stop the stigma.

 SAMHSA’s National Helpline: 1-800-662-HELP (4357)